gearglow/ReptiliaWithATwist/The List.md

 They all ended up in the living room in Elysium, where Janet carted in a stack of books for each of them.
-Luna and Hermione only had the metamorphmagus and shapeshifting books, while the others had the same reading list to catch up on.
+Luna and Hermione only had the metamorphmagus and shapeshifting books, along with the addition of _Battle Magic for the Baddest Bitches_ and _Magician, Heal Thyself,_ while the others had the same reading list and additions to catch up on.
 Elysia spent the time going over the information on the horcruxes and plotting with her parents and Janet.

 "Most of these will be pretty easy with Sirius helping," James said.
 "He can access the locket in Grimmauld Place, and as Lord Black he can annul Bellatrix's marriage to Rodolphus Lestrange.
 That triggers repayment of her dowry and reversion of all her assets, which, since the Cup is in her personal vault, means Sirius can simply walk into Gringotts and withdraw it."